liutiantian233/CPP-Project/Wrong book/README.md

 when used in conjunction with a distribution, the distribution uses the random number generator as an argument (True)

 C++ has multiple versions of random number generators (True)

+# constructor

+## about C++ constructors

+they have the same name as the struct in which they are contained (True)

+they return the newly made element of the struct type (False)

+they can not take any arguments (False)

+they can not be defined inside of a struct (False)

+they require a return statement to return newly made struct type (False)

+they can be overloaded for different parameter lists (True)

+## designation on a constructor ( = default)

+over-rides **all** user-provided constructors to use only the synthesized constructor (False)

+sets the permissions of private data members to public (False)

+for the default constructor, use the synthesized constructor (True)

+# lambda function

+it is a nameless function (True)

+they are often used in conjunction with STL algorithms (True)

+they have a capture list (True)

+it is a function and can be invoked like a function (True)

+it has a name (False)

+it can not be used in a generic algorithm (False)

+# templated function

+it is itself not a function, but a way to create a function (True)

+it contains the keyword template (True)

+it makes use of a template parameter to represent a calling type (True)

+# about function parameter which is both a const and a reference

+a copy is made of that parameter when the function is invoked (False)

+you can not change the parameter inside the function (True)

+it only works with pointer types (False)

+# C++ functions

+you can not have more than one function with the same name (False)

+a function must have at least one parameter (False)

+uses the types of the parameters and return value to differentiate functions with the same name (True)

+the first parameter of a function does not require any type information (False)

+# STL iterators

+you can treat them as if they were pointers (True)

+you can not use them in conjunction with an STL container (False)

+iterators are not templated elements (False)

+# methods

+a method can be part of a `struct` (True)

+it is called in the context of an object using a dot call (True)

+in calling a method the `this` pointer is assigned by the compiler (True)

+# m of type `map<string,long>`

+m has no order to its elements (False)

+m[abc] = 2 assigns the value 2 to the key abc (True)

+cout << m is a legal operation (False)

+# algorithms to multiply

+copy (False)

+transform (False)

+sort (False)

+accumulate (True)